Melissa Riso Is A Smokeshow In Tight Gray Bodysuit & Strappy Brown Heels

 “Make sure the things you hold onto in life are worth it.
 Weather it’s a job, friendship or relationship… Things can be toxic and unhealthy for you, but like most people, we are afraid of change.
 Go by your intuition, it’s a gift we were all born, with so why ignore it.” @studio977 ???? #fashion #live #beauty #life #work #lifechanging #positivethoughts

-The post has only been live for a few short hours but its already earning the bombshell a ton of attention from her fans, racking up over 8,000 likes in addition to well over 200 comments.
-Some social media users were quick to comment and rave over her gorgeous figure while countless others couldn’t help but express their feelings with flame, heart, and heart-eye emoji.
+The post has only been live for a few short hours, but its already earning the bombshell a ton of attention from her fans, racking up over 8,000 likes in addition to well over 200 comments.
+Some social media users were quick to comment and rave over her gorgeous figure, while countless others couldn’t help but express their feelings with flame, heart, and heart-eye emoji.

-“Beautiful you sure and you look so pretty,” one fan gushed, adding a few kissy face emoji.
+“Beautiful you sure and you look so pretty,” one fan commented, adding a few kissy face emoji.

-“You are so absolutely gorgeous and so super sexy and I love it love you always and forever,” another Instagrammer commented.
+“You are so absolutely gorgeous and so super sexy and I love it love you always and forever,” another Instagram user gushed.

 “Looks like that door frame is worth it then, you seem to be holding on to that pretty tight,” a third follower joked.

 As previously mentioned, Riso has been strutting her stuff in a variety of bodysuits and last week, The Inquisitr shared that she slayed in a sexy black one.
-In that particular social media share, she showed off her rock hard figure in the incredibly high-cut, curve-hugging bodysuit, which also showed off her beautifully toned and tanned stems as well as her defined hip bones.
-It’s probably only a matter of time before she stuns in another hot one-piece.
+In that particular social media share, she showed off her rock-hard figure in the incredibly high-cut, curve-hugging one-piece, which also showed off her beautifully toned and tanned stems as well as her defined hip bones.
+It’s probably only a matter of time before she stuns in another hot suit.